crowding/ansible-role-audio/index.md

 So the rear and center/LFE pairs are swapped.

-For the present purposes I fixed the mapping in the way I am genrerating `default.pa`.
+For the present purposes I fixed the mapping in the template file used to generate `default.pa`.

 ## Combining different outputs into one virtual sink.